chocolatey-community/chocolatey-packages/manual/vcredist2005/README.md

 ﻿# [vcredist2005](https://chocolatey.org/packages/vcredist2005)

-The Microsoft Visual C++ 2005 Redistributable Package (x86 &amp; x64) installs runtime components of Visual C++ Libraries required to run applications developed with Visual C++ on a computer that does not have Visual C++ 2005 installed.
+The Microsoft Visual C++ 2005 Redistributable Package (x86 & x64) installs runtime components of Visual C++ Libraries required to run applications developed with Visual C++ on a computer that does not have Visual C++ 2005 installed.

 ## Notes